sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/hardware_overview.md

 The battery is recharged slowly whenever 3.3V power is present.

-If the battery becomes discharged, connect 3.3V power for 48 hours to completely recharge the battery.
+If the battery becomes discharged, connect 3.3V power for at least 48 hours to recharge the battery.

 ## Power Supply and I/O voltage

 Both the ZED-F9P and NEO-D9S are 3.3V devices.
 They operate from 3.3V and all of their I/O pins are 3.3V.

 !!! attention
     Do not drive any of the ZED-F9P or NEO-D9S I/O pins using 5V signals.
 You may damage either or both modules if you do.
-Use a suitable level-shifter if you want to interface to a 5V developemnt board.
+Use a suitable level-shifter if you want to interface to a 5V development board.

 The board has a 3.3V regulator on-board to regulate 5V USB-C power (if present) down to 3.3V.